ptr11Dev/css-layouts-flex-grid-float/README.md

 To-do list:

-- Add flexbox properties for flex item
+- Add flexbox tricks to the website (i.e. margin)
-- Add welcoming page
 - Add grid and float sections
+- Update welcoming page
+- Restyle it (test with Mgd)
 - Keep readme up to date
-- Reorganize website (possibility of unlimited elements (grow horizontally))

 ## Status